-If you are submitting the claims yourself, there is one claim form for filing medical, dental and hearing claims to the Claims Office.
-This claim form should also be used to file prescription drug claims for medications purchased at nonparticipating pharmacies and for coordination of prescription benefits.
+If you are submitting the claims yourself, there is one claim form for filing medical, dental, vision and hearing claims to the Claims Office.
+Participants in Plan B may submit prescription drug claims to the Claims Office using the universal claim form.
+Participants in Plans A and C may also use this form to file prescription drug claims for medications purchased at nonparticipating pharmacies.

 One claim form may be submitted for a combination of any of these benefits for 1 person.
 A separate claim form must be submitted for each individual in a family.